A Lightweight Library for Energy-Based Joint-Embedding Predictive Architectures: Future Directions

 \paragraph{Learned Cost and Value Functions.} Our current planning approach uses simple distance-based costs in representation space, but this may be suboptimal for complex tasks.
 Learning task-specific cost functions or value functions from demonstrations or sparse rewards could enable more sophisticated goal-directed behavior.
 Combining JEPA world models with learned value functions~\citep{TD-MPC,TDMPC2} offers a promising avenue for making better use of the predictive models trained with this codebase, potentially bridging the gap between pure world modeling and reward-driven reinforcement learning.
 EB-JEPA's simple planning interface makes it straightforward to experiment with alternative cost formulations.

 \paragraph{Complementary to Large-Scale Codebases.} EB-JEPA is intended for algorithmic exploration and fundamental research.
-Once promising approaches are validated at small scale, researchers can transition to codebases supporting distributed training, pre-trained visual backbones, and more complex environments, such as JEPA-WMs~\citep{terver2026JEPAWMs} for planning with frozen encoders on diverse benchmarks.
+Once promising approaches are validated at small scale, researchers can transition to codebases supporting distributed training, pre-trained visual backbones, and more complex environments, such as JEPA-WMs~\citep{terver2026JEPAWMs} for planning with frozen encoders on diverse benchmarks, and \texttt{stable-pretraining}~\citep{balestriero2025stablepretrainingv1} for general self-supervised learning (SSL) pretraining.
+EB-JEPA complements these by prioritizing educational simplicity and self-contained, single-GPU examples.
 This two-stage workflow enables efficient research: rapid prototyping with EB-JEPA followed by rigorous evaluation at scale.